SMoralesS/Hangman_cpp/README.md

 # Hangman_cpp
-Simple hangman game programed in c++
+Simple hangman game programed in c++.

+To compile use the command:

+g++ hangman.cpp hangman_methods.cpp -o hangman.out

+in a folder with the 3 files.

 In the hangman.h file you will find one class: